Nicotine Modulates Gabaergic Transmission To Dopaminergic Neurons In Substantia Nigra Pars Compacta

 Digital Object Identifier (DOI)

 Xiao, Cheng; Yang, Ke Chun; Zhou, Chun Yi; Jin, Guo Zhang; Wu, Jie; and Ye, Jiang Hong, "Nicotine Modulates Gabaergic Transmission To Dopaminergic Neurons In Substantia Nigra Pars Compacta" (2009).
-Neurobiology.
+Translational Neuroscience.
 455.